7.1 maternal deaths per 100,000 live births

-Statbel has updated the statistics on maternal mortality for the period 2015-2019.
-With 7 direct maternal deaths, 2 indirect maternal deaths, 3 undetermined maternal deaths and 6 late maternal deaths (after 42 days) in 2019, the maternal mortality ratio for this five-year period centered on 2017 amounts to 6.2 deaths per 100,000 live births.
+Statbel has updated the statistics on maternal mortality for the period 2016-2020.
+With 4 direct maternal deaths, 4 indirect maternal deaths, 1 undetermined maternal death and 5 late maternal deaths (more than 42 days but less than 1 year after the birth) in 2020, the maternal mortality ratio for this five-year period centered on 2018 amounts to 7.1 deaths per 100,000 live births.

 Since 2018, the group of experts has taken as a reference the application of the ICD-10 recommended by the WHO for maternal deaths (ICD-MM; 2012).
 The increase observed since 2014 (3.7 maternal deaths for the period 2012-2016) can thus be linked to this change of definition, which takes into account, among others, cases of suicide.